reactiveui-un-framework-mvvm-para-net-basado-en-reactivex

 Where ObservableAsPropertyHelper is an object that responds to modification notifications from an Observable.

-Subsequently, in the constructor of the VM, we would project to the property we want, using the ‘ToProperty’ method.
+Later, in the VM constructor, we would perform the projection to the desired property, using the ‘ToProperty’ method.

 public MyViewModel()